G A L L E R Y

 nearly 2,000 miles west of Anchorage.

-A map of Attu Island - specifically the area covered in the
+A map of Attu Island birding areas - specifically the area covered in the

 following images extending from the lower left corner (base camp)